Wylhelm/qa-ai-web/developer_guide.md

 - Add a feature to compare and merge multiple scenarios.
 - Implement automated testing for the GUI components.
 - Improve error handling and user feedback for LLM server connection issues.
+- Add support for different LLM providers and models.
+- Implement a feature to save and load custom prompt templates.

 For any questions or contributions, please contact the project maintainers.